 - Once the roast has rested at room temperature, preheat the oven to 500°F and place the oven rack in the lower third position.

-- In a small bowl, mix together the 2 Tbsp vegetable oil, 3 minced garlic cloves, 2 Tbsp minced fresh thyme, 2 Tbsp minced fresh rosemary, 1 Tbsp salt, ½ Tbsp ground black pepper, 1 tsp onion powder and 1 tsp paprika to form a paste.
+- In a small bowl, mix together the 2 Tbsp vegetable oil, 3 minced garlic cloves, 2 Tbsp minced fresh thyme, 2 Tbsp minced fresh rosemary, 1 tsp salt, ½ Tbsp ground black pepper, 1 tsp onion powder and 1 tsp paprika to form a paste.

 - Now place the roast fat-side up in a roasting dish and rub the herb and spice paste all over the roast.
 Insert an oven-safe meat thermometer into the middle center of the roast.